AndreasKarageorgos/Anonymous-Chat/README.md

 * Chat

-        Go to client folder and run the chat.py
+        Go to client folder and run the chat.py or chat.exe

-        (It will not run without your Key)

  # Key